Application forms and documents

 Applicants who do not have the relevant degree or diploma may be eligible to apply for a second class certificate which will only allow for the management of operations where up to 19 persons are employed (refer to the Regulations and Guidelines).

-There are four examinations required to be passed to obtain a second class quarry manager’s certificate (Quarrying, Explosives, Quarry Machinery and Mathematics).
+There are four examinations required to be passed to obtain a second class quarry managerís certificate (Quarrying, Explosives, Quarry Machinery and Mathematics).
 For information regarding the content of these examinations please refer to Appendix 1 below.
-There is also a Handbook on Quarrying available to purchase that may be of assistance.
+There is also a Handbook on Quarrying available to purchase that may be of assistance (see below for information).

 A mining law examination is also required to be passed after the four examinations above have been successfully passed.

 Applicants who apply for a certificate must ensure that all required information is included in the application as per the Application Checklist.
-Not submitting all required information in the application to the Board’s satisfaction can result in unneccessary delays as the applicant may be required to provide further information or clarification before a decision can be made.
+Not submitting all required information in the application to the Chief Inspector of Mines' satisfaction can result in unneccessary delays as the applicant may be required to provide further information or clarification before a decision can be made.

-Once an application has been assessed by the Board, you will be advised in writing of the outcome as to whether your application has been approved or not and/or if further information or clarification is required.
+Once an application has been assessed by the Chief Inspector of Mines, you will be advised in writing of the outcome as to whether your application has been approved or not and/or if further information or clarification is required.
+If an application is approved, the next stage is to pass a mining law examination.
+You will be provided with some information and legislation for this examination.